jackjt8/ChunkyGuide/docs/advanced_techniques/denoising.md

 ### Example of painted effect
 ![](img/denoising/ai_based_dn/HermitCraft7-32.denoised.png)

+### leMaik's Denoising Plugin

-Some of these issues can be resolved or mitigated by using leMaik’s Denoising Plugin which has the ability to, not only to automatically denoise a scene once the target SPP is reached but, render auxiliary feature images / AOVs (Arbitrary Output Variables) to provide additional information to the denoiser.
+Some of these issues can be resolved or mitigated by using [leMaik’s Denoising Plugin](https://github.com/leMaik/chunky-denoiser) which has the ability to, not only to automatically denoise a scene once the target SPP is reached but, render auxiliary feature images / AOVs (Arbitrary Output Variables) to provide additional information to the denoiser.
 Unfortunately you still can't expect the AI denoiser to work real magic; If there is too much noise you will still get a painted effect.

 ### Albedo Map
 ![](img/denoising/ai_based_dn/test.albedo.png)

 The Albedo map is a feature image that provides the largest quality bump to the denoiser.
 It’s basically just a representation of the texture information within the scene independant of shading (lighting) or viewing angle.
 This map tends to help restore texture details.
 **IMPORTANT** - Make sure you **disable all post processing** and set **exposure to 1**.
-The Denoiser plugin, at the time of writing, doesn’t exclude post processing settings when rendering the albedo map and it can destroy any details within this map.
+[The Denoiser plugin, at the time of writing, doesn’t exclude post processing settings when rendering the albedo map and it can destroy any details within this map](https://github.com/leMaik/chunky-denoiser/issues/16).

 ### Normal Map
 ![](img/denoising/ai_based_dn/test.normal.png)